danewhitfield/be-nc-news-project/README.md

 ```
 npm t
 ```
+#### OPTIONAL...  _jest flags are not detrimental to the project working and are purely personal preference_
 There's a bunch of flags for jest that are useful (find them here: [jest docs](https://jestjs.io/docs/getting-started)).
 But here's some I like to use:
 ```
 jest --watchAll <<< this auto runs your tests every time you save a file.